2023 Solar Incentives Guide for Temescal Valley, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Be sure to speak with your Temescal Valley utility company about signing a net metering contract.
-This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Don't forget to talk to your Temescal Valley utility company about signing a net metering contract.
+This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

-- Rebates: Solar rebates can be offered by your local utility company, or by your county or state.
-These rebates work as cash back that is applied after your purchase of solar panels and before tax credits are calculated.
+- Rebates: A solar rebate is a partial refund given after you've purchased your solar system.
+Rebates may be offered by your local utility company, your county or your state.
+The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC covers solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC covers solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the credit percentage will decrease slightly each year until the end of the program in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit extends until 2035.
+Homeowners are now eligible for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+The credit will then see a slight annual decrease until it expires.
+The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives